dwheelerau/202301motiur/README.md

 ##2414a542a929   dwheelerau/hawkweed:ubuntu2004   "/bin/bash"   4 seconds ago   Up 3 seconds             determined_haibt
 ```

 Now you can log in.
+To see the full list of command line options use `-h`.

 ```
 docker exec -it determined_haibt /bin/bash